 (Formerly H.S.
-115, Therapeutic Recreation Services) Methods and activities that can aid in establishing better rapport with persons.
+115, Therapeutic Recreation Services)

+Methods and activities that can aid in establishing better rapport with persons.
 Emphasis on therapeutic value of such experiences.
-Prerequisite: permission of instructor.

-RLS221 3 credits
+RLS221

 THERAPEUTIC RECREATION

 (Formerly H.S.
 215, Ther.
 Rec.: Plan. & Implementation) Emphasis is on meeting the varied needs and ability levels of clients through an in depth study of sensory integration, one to one programs for room bound, games, special events and parties, discussion groups, and creative expressions.
 Prerequisite: RLS121 (Formerly H.S.
 115), PSY111 (Formerly PSYC 101), or permission of instructor.